 There are many more examples of this type of humor to be found in Clue, especially as the reader gets closer to the conclusion.
 Even as the mystery is resolved and all the loose ends are seemingly tied up, Daniel and Allor have one more trick up their sleeves that throws the whole comic off the rails.
 This is awesome if you’re into Deadpool style “meta humor” — I won’t deny I got a kick out of it — but there was a part of me that felt like the team could have done it in a way that was a little more…Clue-ish?

-So what am I trying to say here; that Paul Allor and Nelson Daniel create a comic with 324 different possible endings?
-I mean, I guess not, although how amazing would that be if they did it as, say, a thousand-page compendium edition?
-However, that’s probably vastly overestimating how much interest there is in a Clue comic.
-I suppose what I was ultimately hoping for was a little more variety in the paths the story could take, if not in the ending then perhaps in the investigation along the way.
+So then…what am I trying to say here?
+Should the creative team have constructed a comic with 324 different possible endings?
+I mean, I guess not, although thinking about it now how amazing would that be if this comic came out as a thousand page monster of a book with a hundred different endings.
+I don’t know, am I vastly overestimating how much interest there is in a Clue comic?
+Almost definitely, but I suppose what I was ultimately hoping for was a little more variety in the paths the story could take, if not in the ending then perhaps in the investigation along the way.

-I dunno, I’m just nitpicking at this point.
-It just seems like the creative team could have done so much more here.
-With a property that’s so heavily associated with the idea of choice, as it stands the comic seems a bit…limited?
-That came out harsher than I wanted it to; as an adaptation of Clue I suppose it doesn’t work quite as well as it could, but as a fun little mystery that plays with the comic book format I think it works much better.
-If you’re into murder-mysteries that aren’t afraid to poke fun at themselves and feature some solid artwork besides, I would give Clue: The Graphic Novel a recommendation.
+Sorry gang, that came out harsher than I wanted it to; as an adaptation of Clue I suppose it doesn’t work quite as well as it could, but as a fun little standalone mystery that plays with the comic book format I think it works much better.
+If you’re into murder-mysteries that aren’t afraid to poke fun at themselves and feature some solid artwork besides, I’d give Clue: The Graphic Novel a chance.

 Game on, Squares!